 Selling online is becoming increasingly popular.
 53% of global internet users have made an online purchase in 2016.
 That is around 1 billion users.
+Data shows that worldwide ecommerce sales will reach $4.5 trillion in 2021.
 Most brands have their own online shops today, complementing brick and mortar stores.
 The traditional way to sell clothes is to work with retailers, distributors or agents.
 Retailers have their locations and established customer base, and they sell the products for you plus handle returns.
 But they also take a big chunk of the pie, usually around half of the product price.

 Selling online has several advantages:

 - The customers can shop 24/7, when and from where they want.
 There is no need to go to a physical shop.
 More and more purchases are made from mobile devices.

 - The customers can read up about the brand concept, the clothes, and check reviews.

 - You can more easily interact with your customers without a filter between.

 - You can increase your margins or make higher quality garments to a lower end-customer prize.
 You don’t have to pay the retailers.

 If it’s so great why isn’t everyone just selling online, ditching the retailers?

 Well, just because you have an awesome e-commerce site it doesn’t mean you will sell.
 Since you don’t have the retailers to do it, YOU have to sell your products.